 St Drostan’s is the fourth Episcopal Church to be built in Glenesk.
-It was built on 1879 by Lord Forbes in memory of his brother, Alexander Penrose Forbes, Bishop of Brechin.
-The Church is an Incumbency, and has its own constitution which originally dated back to 1877, but which was updated in April 2009 to take account of requirements the Provincial Model Constitution and charities regulations.
+It was built in 1879 by Lord Forbes in memory of his brother, Alexander Penrose Forbes, Bishop of Brechin.
+The Church is an Incumbency, and has its own constitution which originally dated back to 1877, but which was updated in April 2009 to take account of the requirements of the Provincial Model Constitution and the Scottish Charities regulations.

 Located in the church grounds is St Drostan’s Lodge, a self catering establishment, sleeping 17 persons, which provides low cost accommodation for groups and families, of all denominations, in the heart of Glenesk.

 The church business is managed by a committeeof Trustees.
 Rev Jane Nelson is Priest in Charge and also has responsibility for St Drostan’s Lodge bookings and her husband Peter is Secretary and Treaurer.
 Jane and Peter also look after maintenance and deal with housekeeping issues at the Lodge.